UNDP and SA Departments of Minerals and Energy (DME) through GEF funding

-The project aimed to investigate the role for green funding to provide some of the incremental costs of supplying electricity supplied from renewable energy sources, such as wind, which is sold into voluntary – and later, mandatory markets – as Green Power or Green Electricity.
-The study complements a series of parallel studies and activities, including a Financial Engineering study, which will be synthesized and used to elaborate a project document for a SAWEP.
+This study investigated the role for green funding to provide some of the incremental costs of supplying electricity from renewable energy sources, such as wind, which is sold into voluntary – and later, mandatory markets – as Green Power or Green Electricity.
+The study complemented a series of parallel studies and activities, including a Financial Engineering study, which was synthesized and used to elaborate a project document for a SAWEP.

 The outputs of the study were intended to inform the development of a UNDP/GEF Project Document for South African Wind Energy Programme at a scale of approximately 50 MW to be implemented over a period of 4 – 5 years between 2005 and 2010.